staniakm/homeBudgetKotlinApi/README.md

 #TBD
-- test with testcontainers
+- ✔️ test with testcontainers
-- add database schema, initial data and required procedures
+- ✔️ add database schema and required procedures
+-  (Optional) initial data
 -  update readme with "how to run" information
 -  update existing PR with new code